 If you live outside of the U.S., you’ll go through consular processing to apply for a green card.
 Before you start the process, you need to make sure you meet one of the eligibility categories to receive a green card.
 The most common types of eligibility are:

-- Eligibility because an employer is petitioning on your behalf
+An employer is petitioning on your behalf

 Once you confirm that you qualify, you will then follow five main steps to receive a green card.